IoTForDevices/FY20-TTT/AZ-220/LABS/LAB07-Device-Message-Routing.md

 > NOTE: Once you are done with this lab, make sure to stop the application and the Stream Analytics Job to limit the Azure Consumption on your subscription.

 This concludes LAB07.
-If you want to have more detailed instructions for the lab (when you are installing on Windows), complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md).
+If you want to have more detailed instructions for the lab, complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md).